 Lindenhof Hill is located a few minutes away from Altstadt and it is an amazing place to relax whilst soaking in the river and the city views.
 This spot also makes for great instagrammable photos.
 Lindenhof hill is free to explore.

-In the evening head to one of the most expensive street in the world – the Bahnhofstrasse – take a stroll, window shop or shop in this street.
+In the evening head to one of the most expensive streets in the world – the Bahnhofstrasse – take a stroll, window shop, or shop in this street.
 Some of the world’s finest luxury brands can be found here – Cartier, Rolex, Chanel, YSL, etc.

-For dinner, you will find a lot of options near the river side in old town.
+For dinner, you will find a lot of options near the riverside in old town.
 Our favorite was Niederdorfstrasse lane near the Steakhouse.
 The area is touristy, but oh so pretty!
 All the restaurants here take credit cards and serve local and international cuisines.
-Read 2 day Zurich itinerary if you are extending your stay in the city.
+Read our 2 day Zurich itinerary if you are extending your stay in the city.

 Day 2 of Switzerland Itinerary 7 days – Spend a day in Bern – the Swiss capital

-On day 2 of your 7 day Switzerland itinerary, explore the capital city of Bern in a day trip.
+On day 2 of your 7 day Switzerland itinerary, explore the capital city of Bern on a day trip.

 Bern is the capital of Switzerland.
 This European capital city is unlike any other in the continent.
 Bern has stood the test of time and has remained still since the 12th century – when the city was laid out.

 Bern is also known as the city of fountains due to the existence of a myriad of fountains – sprinkled across town.
 Being the capital, a visit to the Parliament Building is a must.
 Spend an hour or so and take a guided tour if interested.

 Also don’t miss out on the Zytglogge – an Astronomical Clock from the 15th century.
 It is Bern’s famous clock tower, which features an intricate clock face and mechanical figures which ‘perform’ every hour.